-Save in current song: If this option is checked, the Save dialog will default to the current song file's directory.
+Save in current song directory: If the option is enabled, the Save dialog will default to the current song file's directory.
 Otherwise, it will default to the previously used directory.

 [Render]: To render the song, press this button and select the name and destination for the audio file.